 Recent experience in progressing the Local Plan for the District has indicated that the elderly and young people are potentially less hard to reach than some of the other groups by using methods of engagement such as workshops in schools or appropriate community events.
-Other groups remained harder to target and in the past Chase CVS has proved a useful organisation for facilitating contacts, including making contacts with resident 'champions' in more deprived areas.
-This organisation is now known as Support Staffordshire.
+Other groups remained harder to target and Support Staffordshire is a useful organisation for facilitating contact with local groups that are harder to target, including making contacts with resident 'champions' in more deprived areas.

 1 Data sourced from Office for National Statistics and Staffordshire County Council, Cannock Chase Locality Profile (January 2018).
-For further insight into Cannock Chase see Cannock Chase Council District Needs analysis 2018 (forthcoming) and previous versions of the District Needs Analysis available via www.cannockchasedc.gov.uk
+For further insight into Cannock chase see Cannock Chase Council District Needs analysis 2018 (forthcoming) and previous versions of the District Needs Analysis available via www.cannockchasedc.gov.uk